 Donuts in hand – chocolate frosted for Adam, red velvet for me – we headed back to the hotel, where we stopped by the hotel bar for a nightcap.
 Once back upstairs, we devoured our donuts before drifting off to sleep in what may have been the comfiest hotel room bed ever.

 Historic Bridge Park in Battle Creek Michigan

 We started our Saturday with a cup of coffee at the hotel, then headed off to Historic Bridge Park to take a walk.
-Bridge Park is another attraction that nearly everyone mentioned, and one person described to us as “a zoo for retired bridges.”
+Bridge Park is another attraction that nearly everyone mentioned, and one person described it to us as “a zoo for retired bridges.”

 The park is home to six bridges total, weaving back and forth across a small creek in a quaint loop that is also connected to the North Country Trail and the Calhoun County Trailway, which will also eventually connect to the Battle Creek Linear Park.
-(There is certainly no shortage of beautiful places to take a long walk in Battle Creek!)

 Art Center of Battle Creek

-We chose Addington Hills Cafe because of its proximity to our next stop: it’s right next door to the Art Center of Battle Creek.
+Art Center of Battle Creek.
 The Art Center hosts various exhibitions throughout the year, in addition to offering classes in many different artistic mediums.

-The current exhibition at the time of our visit was a student show, showcasing work from local elementary, middle school and high school artists.
+The current exhibition at the time of our visit was a student show, showcasing work from local elementary, middle school, and high school artists.
 We checked out the entire exhibit, as well as their gift shop featuring many wonderful works by Michigan artists.